DataDog/datadog-api-client-python/README.md

 ### Changing Server

-When talking to a different server, like the `eu` instance, change the `server_variables`:
+When talking to a different server, like the `eu` instance, change the `server_variables` on your configuration object:

 ```python
 configuration.server_variables["site"] = "datadoghq.eu"